Theophilos Kairis: Revolutionary activities

 Many of the orphans from the Greek War of Independence, especially from the massacre from the island of Psara would form the body of the Orphanotropheio, in which Kairis taught many of the ideas learned from Philhellenes from all over Europe.
 Hence, this was the first true European university of Greece.

-Though he was an ordained priest, Kairis fought in the War of Independence and was severely wounded in one battle.
-Towards the end of the war, he was selected to draft the verbiage for Greece's Constitution.
-But when the European Great powers of the time installed Otto von Wittelsbach as a kind of Viceroy of the Powers he was not ready to integrate himself into the new system.
-King Otto offered him the position of Director of the University of Athens and awarded him the Gold Cross (equivalent to the Medal of Honor) for his contribution to the war, but Kairis turned both of these down.
+Though he was an ordained priest, Kairis fought in the War of Independence and was severely wounded in battle.
+Towards the end of the war, he was selected to draft the verbiage for Greece's Constitution, however when the European Great powers of the time installed Otto von Wittelsbach as a kind of Viceroy of the Powers he was not ready to integrate himself into the new system.
+King Otto offered him the position of Director of the University of Athens and awarded him the Gold Cross for his contribution to the war, but Kairis turned both of these down.
 Instead, he continued to teach radical ideas of the Enlightenment which brought him into conflict with the King and with the Eastern Orthodox Church.
-Kairis became a victim of the Eastern Orthodox Church's equivalent of the Holy Inquisition.
-Kairis suffered a tragic end reserved by fate for those who, being pioneers, tried to introduce to Greece the liberal ideas of Western Europe and the Enlightenment.
-The philosopher priest, Theophilos Kairis, following his conviction by the Holy Synod in 1839, was confined to the monastery in political exile on the island of Skiathos.
+Following his conviction by the Holy Synod in 1839, was confined to the monastery in political exile on the island of Skiathos.
 He had been located to Syros for trial but died in 1853, 10 days before his judicial hearing, of natural causes.